 Datamaster DMT Acquisition – Intoximeters acquires National Patent Analytical Systems’ breath alcohol testing business.

-The Intoximeters family and the Breath Alcohol Testing industry lost one of its pioneers.
+More About Intoximeters and the History of Breath Alcohol Testing

 In 1954, Robert Borkenstein, an officer with the Indiana State Police, invented the Breathalyzer.

-In 1959, Mac Forrester took the helm at Intoximeters, Inc. from his father (Dr. Glenn Forrester).
-Breath alcohol testing instrumentation was a fledgling industry and Intoximeters competed directly with its Photo Electronic Intoximeters (PEI) against the industry leading Breathalyzer.
+In 1959, Mac Forrester took the helm at Intoximeters, Inc. from his father (Dr. Glenn C. Forrester).
+Breath alcohol testing instrumentation was a fledgling industry and Intoximeters competed directly with the Breathalyzer with its Photo Electronic Intoximeters (PEI).

 Unlike his father, who was more of a scientist than businessman, Mac was prepared to use both his science background and his Harvard business school training to build a business that would lead the breath test instrument industry for the next six decades.